 We're making London's taxis to be the greenest in the world.
 New taxis need to be zero-emission capable to be licensed, and private hire vehicles (minicabs) need to meet new tighter requirements.
 Dedicated e-taxi bays are being installed to promote the greening of London's iconic black cab fleet.
 Find out more about our how we're creating greener taxis and greener PHVs.

-Go Ultra Low City Scheme (GULCS) is a joint TfL, Greater London Authority and boroughs project that has installed more than 2,500 on-street electric charge points for London's residents and car club vehicles.
+Go Ultra Low City Scheme (GULCS) is a joint TfL, Greater London Authority and boroughs project that has installed more than 4,000 on-street electric charge points for London's residents.
 The project is also funding at least six 'Neighbourhood of the Future' (NoF) projects to test EV charging technologies and policies.

 LoCITY is an industry-led programme to help the freight and fleet sector lead the way in improving air quality and reducing carbon emissions.